 Some of the writers who have featured are Margaret Busby, Ayọ̀bámi Adébáyọ̀, Conceição Evaristo, L.L.
 McKinney, Sisonke Msimang, Gauz, Fiston Mwanza Mujila, Makanaka Mavengere, Frances Mensah Williams, Joe Khamisi, Helon Habila, Kayo Chingonyi, Lerato Mogoatlhe, Ashley Hickson-Lovence, Rodrigo França, Richard Ali A Mutu, Leye Adenle, Remy Ngamije, Hawa Jande Golakai, Maaza Mengiste, Ondjaki, Mukoma Wa Ngugi, Nozizwe Cynthia Jele, Yara Monteiro, Bisi Adjapon, Mohale Mashigo, Shadreck Chikoti, Chike Frankie Edozien, Kalaf Epalanga, Natasha Omokhodion-Kalulu Banda, and Abubakar Adam Ibrahim.

 Learn more about Afrolit Sans Frontières by clicking here.

 Virtually Yours is a series of online discussions – Virtual Gatherings – with Zukiswa Wanner, through which she explores contemporary African literature with authors.
 Virtually Yours aims to create an online platform for avid readers, writers, and authors interested in African literature.
-The series of online discussions will be held once per month from October till December 2020 and each feature an African author.
+The series of online discussions featuring an African author is hosted once per month starting on October 2020,

 Learn more about the series by clicking here.